Learning Unmasking Policies for Diffusion Language Models: Experiments

 \subsection{Exploring the Design Space of $\pi_\phi$}

-Lastly, we conduct a series of experiments to elucidate the impact of various design choices behind our proposed RL sampling method.

-\paragraph{Additive vs. multiplicative rewards} We begin by ablating the structure of the reward function, comparing our proposed multiplicative combination of correctness and computational terms (cf. \Cref{eq:reward}) with an additive alternative: $r(\vy, \vy_{\hat{T}})- \alpha \big(\frac{T - \hat{T}}{T} \big)$.
-As shown in \Cref{fig:reward-ablation}, while both exhibit increasing reward as training progresses, we observe that the additive formulation is much more prone to `reward hacking', where it collapses to a very-fast-but-very-wrong policy.
-This is illustrated in \Cref{fig:reward-ablation-num-steps}: training with the additive reward results in a policy that unmasks everything at once, leading to the number of sampling steps to collapse to the minimum possible for all samples (i.e., $8$ steps for training with $BL=32$ and $L=256$).
+\paragraph{Additive vs. multiplicative rewards.} We begin by ablating the structure of the reward function, comparing our proposed multiplicative combination of correctness and computational terms (cf. \Cref{eq:reward}) with an additive alternative: $r(\vy, \vy_{\hat{T}})- \alpha \big(\frac{T - \hat{T}}{T} \big)$.
+As shown in \Cref{fig:reward-ablation}, while both exhibit increasing reward as training progresses, we observe that the additive formulation is much more prone to `reward hacking', where it collapses to a very-fast-but-often-wrong policy.
+This is illustrated in \Cref{fig:reward-ablation-num-steps}: training with the additive reward results in a policy that unmasks everything at once, leading the number of sampling steps to collapse to the minimum possible for all inputs.
 As discussed in \Cref{sec:methods_grpo}, we attribute this issue to the fact that incorrect but fast samples may still receive a positive advantage under the additive reward.
 In contrast, we find that the multiplicative reward effectively mitigates this issue by assigning a positive advantage only if the generation is correct, resulting in more stable and predictable training behavior.